unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 String
 {: .label }

-If “isCollapsible” is true, set this config to indicate the default open facet.
+When “isCollapsible” is true , "defaultOpen" option is used to specify which facets should be expanded or open by default when the search interface is first displayed to the user.

 ### Default Value
 {: .no_toc }